 You’ll find yourself so energized by your surroundings that you might try jet skiing, sailing, surfing, or horseback riding along the beach.
 Or stroll 10 minutes north along the private and pristine, silky-sand Playa Mal Pasos to San Pancho (population 10,000).
 Each has a distinctive personality and provides an up-close perspective of life in small-town Mexico, surprisingly good restaurants and shopping.
 And San Pancho even has a full-fledged Polo Club, adventure activity center with kids’ club, kayaking, horseback riding, whale-wathcing excursions and much more.
 With two Suburbans at your disposal, you might even want to explore the resort mecca of Puerto Vallarta just 45 minutes away.

-USD Weekly Rates (Sleeps up to 22 Guests):
+USD Nightly Rates (Sleeps up to 22 Guests):